13muskanp/CSCI561-hw/README.md

 # CSCI561-hw

-This repository contains the homework assignments for the course CSCI561: Foundations of Artificial Intelligence, taught by Prof. Laurent Itti.
+This repository contains the homework assignments for the course CSCI561: Foundations of Artificial Intelligence, taught by Prof. Laurent Itti for Spring 2024.

 ## Homeworks